CS 105 I -

 ADVANCED OOP AND DATA STRUCTURES

 This course builds upon CS 180 - Object Oriented Programming in Java, and will: deepen students' understanding of core principles of Object-Oriented Programming including Encapsulation, Inheritance, and Polymorphism; will cover topics such Exception Handling, I/O Streams, Event Handling, and will introduce students to different types of Data Structures.
-Cross-listed: None.
-Offered: No Information Provided.
-Prerequisite: CS 180 and CS 270.
+Prerequisites: CS 180 and CS 270.

 CS 470 -